 The conference has been running annually in Brisbane since 2005 and is attended by leaders from more than 20 Christian denominations.
 In 2021, the conference decentralised to a Hub-based format providing easier access to high quality training and expertise.
 AMPLIFY is a partnering initiative shaped by a multi-denominational team and supported by our foundational partner, SU Australia.

-At most hubs you will choose from:
+At most AMPLIFY hubs you can choose from:

 - Children & Families